zesterer/flume/README.md

 Flume is considerably faster than `std`'s `mpsc` and often outperforms `crossbeam_channel`.

-The following benchmarks were performed on a quad-core 2.8 GHz Ryzen 7 CPU.
+The following benchmarks were performed on a quad-core (8 logical cores) 2.8 GHz Ryzen 7 CPU running the standard Arch Linux kernel.

 ```
 Create a channel